mango1220/addressToLngLat/README.md

 # addressToLngLat
-A simple tool to get longitude and latitude according to a large batch ofaddresses
+A simple tool to get longitude and latitude according to a large batch of addresses